 1 Untitled (Archive ST3: Military Hospital), 2017 digital print on paper, fluorescent light tubes, electrical fittings, 300 x 340 x 5 cm archival photograph: City Museum of Split, Collection of Photographs (photographer: Ante Roca)

-10-19 Untitled (Archive ST3: Military Hospital), 2017 archival prints on paper mounted on aluminum boards, fluorescent light tubes, electrical fittings, colour correction filters each print 120 x 120 cm archival photographs: City Museum of Split, Collection of Photographs (photographer: Ante Roca)
+10-19 Untitled (Archive ST3: Military Hospital), 2017 archival prints on paper mounted on aluminum boards, fluorescent light tubes, electrical fittings, color correction filters each print 120 x 120 cm archival photographs: City Museum of Split, Collection of Photographs (photographer: Ante Roca)

 20 Untitled (Archive ST3: Military Hospital), 2017 used hospital beds, fluorescent light tubes height 585 cm